beckbria/advent-of-code/README.md

 # advent-of-code
-Solutions for 2017 Advent of Code competition
+This repository contains my solutions for the 2017 [Advent of Code](http://adventofcode.com/) competition in C++.